Cate S. Anstöter

 2017, PCCP, 19, 29772

-43. Resonances of the Anthracenyl Anion Probed by Frequency-Resolved Photoelectron Imaging of Collision-Induced Dissociated Anthracene Carboxylic Acid
+45. Resonances of the Anthracenyl Anion Probed by Frequency-Resolved Photoelectron Imaging

 Laurence H Stanley, Cate S. Anstöter & Jan R. R. Verlet